 Truman Little White House

 True beauty will last a lifetime, as seen at the Truman Little White House.
 This historic attraction was once the residence of the United States Naval Commander.
 In 1946, the 33rd president of the United States, Harry S. Truman, would use the home as his winter retreat.
 Finding that the ocean breeze and warm weather relieved him of the stresses of the job, President Truman would visit Key West often throughout his presidency.
 The home is now a museum, highlighting the important work that President Truman accomplished during his time in Key West.
 Explore the two-story building, then take a leisurely stroll through the property’s gardens.
-Palm trees, orchids and other flowering plants make for a naturally beautiful photo opportunity.
+Palm trees, orchids and other flowering plants make for a naturally beautiful photo opportunity and place to see in Key West.

 Key West Lighthouse